 Depending on the situation, your central nervous system will send out different endocannabinoid instructions.
 They travel through your body to the problem area and get to work activating or inhibiting different activities.
-For example, it may turn the local immune cells on to combat an invading pathogen.
-Alternately, it could turn it off when the immune response is no longer needed.

 Cannabidiol and the Endocannabinoid System

-The fascinating part of the endocannabinoid system is the way cannabinoids like CBD seamlessly work within it.
+The fascinating part of the endocannabinoid system is the way cannabinoids like CBD seamlessly work with it.
 We can actually thank the researchers who were examining cannabis for the discovery of the endocannabinoid system.
 Through their research into cannabinoids, they uncovered our body’s network of receptors and chemical communications.